CLIUtils/CLI11/README.md

 -   `->description(str)`: Set/change the description.
 -   `->multi_option_policy(CLI::MultiOptionPolicy::Throw)`: Set the multi-option policy.
 Shortcuts available: `->take_last()`, `->take_first()`, and `->join()`.
 This will only affect options expecting 1 argument or bool flags (which do not inherit their default but always start with a specific policy).
 -   `->check(CLI::IsMember(...))`: Require an option be a member of a given set.
 See below for options.
+-   `->transform(CLI::IsMember(...))`: Require an option be a member of a given set or map.
+Can change the parse.
+See below for options.
 -   `->check(CLI::ExistingFile)`: Requires that the file exists if given.
 -   `->check(CLI::ExistingDirectory)`: Requires that the directory exists.
 -   `->check(CLI::ExistingPath)`: Requires that the path (file or directory) exists.